-Losing money to a foreign or domestic scammer can wreak havoc on anyone’s life and may be particularly devastating to seniors on a set budget, with no new income coming in.
+Losing money to a foreign or domestic scammer can wreak havoc on anyone’s life and maybe particularly devastating to seniors on a set budget, with no new income coming in.

 Cash is still a favorite of scammers, as it can be hard to trace.
-For people ages 70+, 25% of those who fell for a family and friend imposter scams gave cash, while only 4% of people ages 70+ gave money to other types of fraudsters.
+For people who are ages 70+, 25% of those who fell for a family and friend imposter scams gave cash, while only 4% of people ages 70+ gave money to other types of fraudsters.